It’s great to see lots of new faces, as well as many regular guests, enjoying all that I, and Dunster, have to offer.

 Please be aware that the current government guidelines are as follows:

-• If a guest is displaying symptoms of COVID-19 during their stay, they should inform us, immediately self-isolate and request a test
+• If a guest is displaying symptoms of COVID-19 during their stay, they should inform me, immediately self-isolate and request a test

-• Guests who test positive for COVID-19 should return home if they can do so safely, and if not, they should work with us and local health care professionals
+• Guests who test positive for COVID-19 should return home if they can do so safely, and if not, they should work with me and local health care professionals

 • The guest will be expected to pay the costs of an extended stay in all but exceptional circumstances

-Finally, as of Thursday the 24th of September, our guests are required to wear face coverings in all public areas of our cottage, except when seated at a table to eat and/or drink.
+Finally, guests are required to wear face coverings in all public areas of our cottage, except when seated at a table to eat and/or drink.

-We have done our best to eliminate as much risk as we can to you, to other guests and to ourselves, and we hope you are reassured by these measures.
-We want your stay to be enjoyable, relaxing, comfortable, and safe, and look forward to meeting you.
+I have done my best to eliminate as much risk as I can to you, to other guests and to myself, and hope you are reassured by these measures.
+I want your stay to be enjoyable, relaxing, comfortable, and safe, and look forward to meeting you.